 Library Management System

 The case study titled Library Management System is library management software for the purpose of monitoring and controlling the transactions in a library.
 This case study on the library management system gives us the complete information about the library and the daily transactions done in a Library.
-We need to maintain the record of new books and retrieve the details of books available in the library which mainly focuses on basic operations in a library like adding new member, new books, and updating new information, searching books and members and facility to borrow and return books.
+We need to maintain the record of new s and retrieve the details of books available in the library which mainly focuses on basic operations in a library like adding new member, new books, and up new information, searching books and members and facility to borrow and return books.
 It features a familiar and well thought-out, an attractive user interface, combined with strong searching, insertion and reporting capabilities.
-The report generation facility of library system helps to get a good idea of which are the books borrowed by the members, makes users possible to generate hard copy.
+The report generation facility of library system helps to get a good idea of which are ths borrowed by the members, makes users possible to generate hard copy.

 The following are the brief description on the functions achieved through this case study: